-In line with our goal of providing excellent care through pharmacotherapy a PGY-1 Pharmacy Practice Residency was started on July of 2005.
+In line with our goal of providing excellent care through pharmacotherapy a PGY-1 Pharmacy Residency program was started on July of 2005.

 Every year we graduate 2 pharmacy residents who are equipped with the knowledge and experience needed to serve patients and move the profession forward by being leaders in the field.

 As we graduate and hire more and more residency trained pharmacists, the face and focus of our department continues to change.

 As a result, we are in the process of decentralizing our department and placing our residency trained staff pharmacists on the